- How do I complete my computer ergonomic evaluation?

 A. Please visit Training at http://axess.stanford.edu, register for Ergonomics: Computer Workstation (EHS 3400), and complete the course.Q.
 It’s been a while…how can I determine if I have completed the ergonomics training?

 A. Please visit Training at http://axess.stanford.edu and select My Learning.
 Select the Training History tab to see your date of completion.
 This link will indicate if you have completed the training.Q.
-What is the workstation self-evaluation?
+What is the workstation self-assessment?

 A. No. Only EH&S pre-approved items qualify for partial reimbursement.Q.
 Can I use equipment reimbursement funds for office wide purchases or multi-employee purchases?